acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 Some ACF tournaments require hosts to keep detailed statistics.
 If so, hosts will be responsible for ensuring that staffers are trained on using online scoresheets and best practices before the tournament.
 The Site Coordinator will work with the host to provide adequate training resources well before the tournament.
 On the day of the tournament, the host will be responsible for each staffer having a working laptop with internet connection.
 Keeping detailed statistics is a substitute for conventional scoresheets, but not for compiling statistical reports and submitting them to the [Quizbowl Resource Center Database](https://hsquizbowl.org/db/).

 ### Trophies
 Hosts must provide the appropriate trophies and prizes to teams, as described below.
-The cost of trophies and prizes, and other tournament expenses, is borne entirely by the hosts and does not affect the calculation of the editors’ share of the entry fees.
+The cost of trophies and prizes, and other tournament expenses, is borne entirely by the hosts and does not affect the calculation of ACF’s share of the entry fees.
 ACF will provide trophies to hosts at reasonable cost.
 ACF will pay the trophy provider directly (including shipping to the host site) and the cost will come out of the host site’s share.
 If a host would like ACF to provide trophies for their site, they should contact the Site Coordinator at least 2 weeks before the tournament.

 The top two overall teams will receive trophies in all cases.